trishas2022/lungs/README.md

 # lungs
-Code related to ML models for lung cancer detection
+Code related to ML models for lung cancer detection.